Due to lack of both professional and public awareness of this condition, IGT families' claims are met with disbelief and criticism.

 Our first child was born in 2006.
 We felt prepared for exclusive breastfeeding after reading La Leche League's

 'Womanly Art of Breastfeeding' and attendeding a breastfeeding class at our birth centre.

-I now know that I experienced warning signs of Insufficent Glandular Tissue prior to the birth.
+I experienced warning signs of Insufficent Glandular Tissue prior to the birth.

 birth centre area of our local hospital.
 Here are the symptoms of Insufficient Glandular Tissue that we experienced after the birth:

 1. No evidence of “milk coming in” besides a change in the colour of the milk.

 No engorgement, no increase in flow, no feelings of a letdown reflex